Gulvan0/RequestBotV2.2/README.md

     Any additional info that will appear in the request's widgets.
 Just like in the request creation modal.

     This argument may be omitted if there's nothing special to say about this request.

+#### Deleting a request

+In case a request was mistakenly created, one can use `/request delete` to silently remove both database entries corresponding to this request and messages containing this request's widgets.

+Please only use this in extreme cases as it may erase the important data.

 ### Queue